 Does everyone have to get his or her wisdom teeth removed?

 No, but most people do.
-From time to time, Dr. Gossett and Dr. Rozanski see a patient whose wisdom teeth appear to have fit nicely in the mouth and thus don’t need removal, but they are still prone to disease and must be monitored for life.
+From time to time, Dr. Gossett, Dr. Sukumar & Dr. Jenkins see a patient whose wisdom teeth appear to have fit nicely in the mouth and thus don’t need removal, but they are still prone to disease and must be monitored for life.

 When is the best time to get wisdom teeth removed?

 Between the ages of 17-25, before the roots have fully developed and entwined themselves in the nerves located in the jawbone, making removal much more complicated.

 Do all four teeth have to be pulled?

 Sometimes we only need to remove one or two, and sometimes three or four.
 We will assess your case thoroughly to determine the best course of action.

 Is it true that the surgery takes less than an hour?

 Most often, yes!
 The length of your procedure depends on the number of teeth we are removing, the severity of impaction, and several other factors.
 However, the typical extraction does take less than an hour, and we will keep you comfortable the whole time.